Italian Translation Services

 “Certifying a translation

-If you need to certify a translation of a document that’s not written in English or Welsh, ask the translation company to confirm in writing on the translation:
+If you need to certify an Italian translation of a document that’s not written in English or Welsh, ask the Italian translation company to confirm in writing on the translation:

 that it’s a ‘true and accurate translation of the original document’